Laparoscopic Adjustable Gastric Band

 1 night stay in hospital, Peninsula Private Hospital

 Nearly all our Gastric Band patients stay one night in hospital after the surgery, which is just about always done at Peninsula Private Hospital in Langwarrin on the Mornington Peninsula.
-Some patients are have their Gastric band surgery at Epworth Eastern in Box Hill.

 Please Contact Melbourne Bariatrics on 03 9770 7189 for more information or to make an appointment